UniMath/agda-unimath/src/elementary-number-theory/cross-mul-diff-integer-fractions.lagda.md

     ( numerator-fraction-ℤ x *ℤ denominator-fraction-ℤ y)
 ```

+## Properties

-Swapping the fractions changes the sign of the cross-multiplication difference.
+### Swapping the fractions changes the sign of the cross-multiplication difference

 ```agda
 neg-cross-mul-diff-fraction-ℤ :